OurActivities/condition/README.md

 condition
 # Condition

+> To train somebody/something to behave in a particular way or to become used to a particular situation.

 Based on "Wooden on Leadership" by John Wooden (ebook)

 Based on "The Universal Foundations for a Good Life" at https://www.scotthyoung.com/blog/2024/07/02/foundations-for-good-life/